PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 </div>

-#### RNA-Seq data workflow
+#### RNA-seq data workflow
 Even a cursory discussion of RNA sequencing is well beyond the scope of this guide.
 Instead, we refer the reader to the [RNA-seqlopedia](http://rnaseq.uoregon.edu/) which is a very detailed web resource authored by the laboratory of [William A. Cresko](http://creskolab.uoregon.edu/) ([University of Oregon](http://uoregon.edu/)).

-The GDC mRNA-Seq alignment workflow follows the [International Cancer Genome Consortium (ICGC)](https://icgc.org/) and [Spliced Transcripts Alignment to a Reference (STAR)](https://github.com/alexdobin/STAR) alignment standard operating procedures (Dobin 2013) (Figure 4).
+The GDC mRNA-seq alignment workflow follows the [International Cancer Genome Consortium (ICGC)](https://icgc.org/) and [Spliced Transcripts Alignment to a Reference (STAR)](https://github.com/alexdobin/STAR) alignment standard operating procedures (Dobin 2013) (Figure 4).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_4 }}){: .img-responsive.super-slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 4.
-Overview of RNA-Seq alignment.</strong> FastQC and RNA-SeQC are used to collect alignment metrics.
+Overview of RNA-seq alignment.</strong> FastQC and RNA-SeQC are used to collect alignment metrics.
 This figure was adapted from the GDC document on <a href="https://gdc.nci.nih.gov/about-data/data-harmonization-and-generation/genomic-data-harmonization/genomic-data-alignment/rna-seq-pipeline">Data Harmonization and Generation</a>.
 </div>

 The GDC portal makes available files of RNA sequencing count data ('Gene Count') along with normalized gene level quantification in Fragments Per Kilobase of transcript per Million mapped reads (FPKM).
 To facilitate cross-sample comparison and differential expression analysis, the GDC also provides Upper Quartile normalized FPKM (FPKM-UQ) values and raw mapping count (Figure 5).